jjbailey/dib7/doc/gcp-supported-images.md

 # GCP Supported Linux Distributions

 Mirrors the "Supported operating systems" table for Migrate to Virtual Machines.
-Last checked against upstream on 2026-07-28.
+Last checked against upstream on 2026-09-06 (matrix rows unchanged from the 2026-07-28 check; the upstream page itself was last updated 2026-08-26).
+Only the distributions dib7 builds are mirrored here; the upstream tables also carry SLES 12 SP5 / 15 SP5–SP7 / 16 and Windows rows.

 <https://cloud.google.com/migrate/virtual-machines/docs/5.0/discover/supported-os-versions>